/

 Airlines own and manage most ULD fleets, tracking each unit with unique serial numbers.
 Freight forwarders and shippers typically do not own ULDs — they deliver loose cargo to the airline or ground handling agent, who performs the buildup.
 Some large freight forwarders have agreements to build up their own ULDs at warehouse facilities, returning the completed units to the airline for loading.
 Accurate ULD weight declarations are critical for aircraft weight and balance calculations.

-📅ULD specifications last verified April 2026
+📅ULD specifications last verified May 2026

 ULD data based on IATA ULD Technical Manual specifications.
 Always confirm exact dimensions and weight limits with the operating airline, as individual airline variants may differ.